 The latitude and altitude of these ancient Appalachian mountains support one of the most biologically diverse temperate regions on the planet.
 With its direct southern exposure, surrounding wildlands, abundance of water and variance of micro-climates, the Watershed Camp presents an ideal environment to study, experience and restore our region’s rich biological heritage.

-Camp Watershed is collaborating on long range regenerative forestry and permaculture design plans in order to guide development and restoration projects, and are engaged in ongoing inventories of botanical, fungal and wildlife species.
-Three greenhouses and a plant nursery have been built, and have also installed a gravity spring water and drip irrigation system for domestic and agricultural use.
+To guide development and restoration projects, we are collaborating on long range regenerative forestry and permaculture design plans.
+We have built 3 greenhouses and a plant nursery and are engaged in ongoing inventories of botanical, fungal and wildlife species.
+We have installed a gravity spring water and drip irrigation system for domestic use and agriculture.
 For the last 2 years we have operated a community supported forest agriculture program that offers weekly deliveries of garden fresh and wild foraged foods.

-At this time we are interested in talking with potential campers with specific skills such as carpentry, forestry, engineering and remote assistance with fundraising, website and help establishing a non profit organization.
+At this time we are interested in talking with potential campers with specific skills to offer like: carpentry, forestry, engineering and remote assistance with fundraising, website and help establishing a non profit organization.

 We are currently offering tours that are an introduction to permaculture, regenerative forestry and the greater mission of Watershed Forest Farm.
 Depending on the state of public health, we may resume camp opportunities in the fall of 2021 and beyond.
 Please contact us about future camping, to arrange a tour or to just say hello and make a connection.

 Camp Watershed has a vision and a mission to establish a multi generational food and medicine forest guided by the ethical directives of improving soil and water quality, regenerative forestry and permaculture design.
 Through practical research and education we provide a working model of active preservation to inspire sustainable forestry in Southern Appalachian communities and temperate climates around the world.